LassoSoft/LassoGuide/lasso_guide_source/operations/network-requests.rst

 .. method:: CURLOPT_INFILESIZE()

    Used with `curl->set`.
-This option takes an integer specifying the expected size of the infile for an upload.
+This option takes an integer specifying the expected size of the input file for an upload.
 It does not limit how much data curl actually sends.

 .. method:: CURLOPT_INFILESIZE_LARGE()

    Used with `curl->set`.
-This is the large file version of `CURLOPT_INFILESIZE`.
+This is the large file version of `CURLOPT_INFILESIZE()`.

 .. method:: CURLOPT_UPLOAD()